openziti/ziti-tunnel-sdk-c/docker/README.md

 This image runs `ziti-edge-tunnel run-host` on the Red Hat 8 Universal Base Image to optimize deployability within the Red Hat ecosystem e.g. OpenShift.
 The `ziti-edge-tunnel run-host` hosting-only mode of the Linux tunneler is useful as a sidecar for publishing containerized servers located in a Docker bridge network (use network mode `bridge`) or any other server running in the Docker host's network (use network mode `host`).

-This image is used by [the eponymous Helm chart, `ziti-host`](https://openziti.github.io/helm-charts/).

 See the [the Linux tunneler doc](https://openziti.github.io/ziti/clients/linux.html) for general info about the Linux tunneler that is installed in this container image.

 ### Image Tags for `openziti/ziti-host`